bogue89/darkjs/README.md

 ### Working on

 Lib
-- Adding support for img elements
+- Adding support for img elements (use svg for logos people)
 - Adding support for background with gradients
 - Objects using background and fill property as content